-- Any health care professional authorized to enter information into your chart, file, or medical record;
+- Any health care professional authorized to update or create health information about you.

-- All employees, staff and other Blood Center personnel
+- All employees, volunteers, trainees, students, and other Blood Center personnel.

 HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION ABOUT YOU

-The following sections describe different ways that we may use and disclose health information:
+The following sections describe different ways that we use and disclose your health information:

-The Blood Center may contract with outside companies to perform business services for us, or seek accreditation with outside agencies.
-An example is the College of American Pathologists (CAP).
-In certain circumstances, we may need to share your medical information with such associates so they can perform services on our behalf.
-In addition, we will have a written contract in place with the business associate requiring it to protect the privacy of your medical information.
+The Blood Center contracts with outside entities that perform business services for us, such as billing companies, management consultants, quality assurance reviewers, accountants or attorneys.
+In certain circumstances, we may need to share your health information with a business associate so it can perform a service on our behalf.
+We will have a written contract in place with the business associate requiring protection of the privacy and security of your health information.